Features

 Naujoks encouraged students to get involved, starting by raising awareness and learning about the intersectionality within environmental justice.

 There are many opportunities for Georgetown students to get involved in environmental work, whether through academics or advocacy, according to Bartley.
-One such academic avenue is the Earth Commons Institute, which offers five majors, including the newly formed B.S. in Environment & Sustainability, and two minors, including the Environmental Studies minor.
+One such academic avenue is the Earth Commons Institute, which offers three degrees, including the newly formed B.S. in Environment & Sustainability, and the minor in Environment and Sustainability.
 Georgetown is also home to numerous on-campus student groups with focus on environmental justice and sustainability.

 “I would just encourage especially our students to utilize the opportunities at Georgetown, or any other institutions and programs where they can get engaged, to find out the scientific foundations, the scientific basis for these prominent environmental issues,” Song Gao, a Georgetown chemistry professor, said.